Choose your reality: Trust wanes, conspiracy theories rise

 “I don’t trust it.
 I’m still thinking ff,” wrote one woman on Twitter, referencing “false flag,” a term commonly used by conspiracy theorists to describe an event they think was staged.

-The global public relations firm Edelman, based in New York City, has conducted surveys about public trust for more than two decades, beginning after the 1999 World Trade Organization’s meeting in Seattle was marred by anti-globalization riots.
+The global public relations firm Edelman has conducted surveys about public trust for more than two decades, beginning after the 1999 World Trade Organization’s meeting in Seattle was marred by anti-globalization riots.
 Tonia Reis, director of Edelman’s Trust Barometer surveys, said trust is a precious commodity that’s vital for the economy and government to function.

 “Trust is absolutely essential to everything in society working well,” Reis said.
 “It’s one of those things that, like air, people don’t think about it until they realize they don’t have it, or they’ve lost it or damaged it.
 And then it can be too late.”